 For dinner, enjoy kaiseki, a traditional multi-course Japanese dinner, in the comfort of your ryokan.
 Kaiseki consists of nine or more dishes and made using only the freshest ingredients from the Nagano region.

-Travel time Tokyo - Nagano: approx. 1.5 hours
+Duration of trip Tokyo - Nagano: approx. 1.5 hours

-Travel time from Nagano to Yudanaka: approx. 45 minutes
+Duration of trip from Nagano to Yudanaka: approx. 45 minutes

 2 nights at Ryokan Biyu no Yado**** in a Deluxe Japanese Room, Nagano, Japan